lllyasviel/stable-diffusion-webui-forge/README.md

 ```

-# New features that is not available in WebUI
+# New features (that are not available in original WebUI)

 Masked Ip-Adapter